Quantum feature-map learning with reduced resource overhead: Discussion

 We further place the Q-FLAIR results in the broader context of prior full-resolution MNIST benchmarks on real quantum hardware.
-Earlier works typically relied on classical pre-processing, e.g., down-scaling or dimensionality reduction such as PCA or neural (autoencoder) networks \cite{kerenidis2020classification,slysz2023exploring,senokosov2024quantum,zhou2025enhanced,erkan2025quantum,chen2025exploring}, or exponentially compressed, such as amplitude-type, encodings \cite{tognini2025solving,manko2025classification,wang2025quantum,shen2024classification,kiwit2025typical}.
+Earlier works typically relied on classical pre-\-processing: down-scaling or dimensionality reduction such as PCA or neural (autoencoder) networks \cite{kerenidis2020classification,slysz2023exploring,senokosov2024quantum,zhou2025enhanced,erkan2025quantum,chen2025exploring}, or exponentially compressed, such as amplitude-type, encodings \cite{tognini2025solving,manko2025classification,wang2025quantum,shen2024classification,kiwit2025typical}.
 Most demonstrations remain limited to simulations, and real-device studies are rare.
 Using down-scaled $4\times4$ digits, Ref.~\cite{slysz2023exploring} reached only about \SI{80}{\percent} accuracy for the \num{0} vs \num{1} task on IBM (Eagle) hardware, while otherwise exponentially deep amplitude-encoding circuits had to be approximated to shallower depth first to load a MNIST fashion item variant on earlier IBM devices \cite{shen2024classification}.
-Notably, Ref.~\cite{roseler2025efficient} reported \SI{96.08}{\percent} for full-resolution \num{0} vs \num{1} classification on the more recent IBM Heron hardware, but with a fixed ansatz derived from prior simulation-based architecture search rather than feature-maps learned directly on hardware.
-By contrast, Q-FLAIR achieves over \SI{92}{\percent} test accuracy for the more challenging \num{3} vs \num{5} task \cite{bowles_BetterClassicalSubtle_2024}, fully on IBM hardware within four hours of runtime.
-Moreover, for the simpler \num{0} vs \num{1} task, Q-FLAIR can achieve \SI{99}{\percent} accuracy in simulation with only a single data-dependent rotation gate, which could likely be reproduced on hardware within minutes with minimal loss.
+Notably, Ref.~\cite{roseler2025efficient} reported \SI{96}{\percent} for full-resolution \num{0} vs \num{1} classification on the more recent IBM Heron hardware, but with a fixed ansatz derived from prior simulation-based architecture search rather than feature-maps learned directly on hardware -- an \textit{in situ} search would likely take months using traditional methods.
+By contrast, Q-FLAIR achieves over \SI{92}{\percent} test accuracy for the more challenging \num{3} vs \num{5} task \cite{bowles_BetterClassicalSubtle_2024}, fully on IBM hardware within four hours of training.
+Only hybrid models that employ rich classical processing report marginally higher accuracies on this task \cite{zeng2022multi,dhara2024multi,riaz2023application}.
+Moreover, for the simpler \num{0} vs \num{1} task, Q-FLAIR achieves \SI{99}{\percent} accuracy in simulation with only a single data-dependent rotation gate, which could likely be reproduced on hardware within minutes with minimal loss.
 To our knowledge, our IBM device experiments constitute the first demonstration of full-resolution MNIST classification on NISQ hardware with feature-maps learned entirely from scratch.